The joyful sight and sound of a pair of nest building long-tailed tits bustling through a hedge flags up the importance of hedgerows.

 My blogs can too often dive into gritty countryside issues that distract from the joys out there by there being too much grit in the eye.
 This one is about the joy I’ve had watching long-tailed tits making their nest in a hedge on the edge of our Black Mountains’ garden.
 It’s not without a gentle lesson.

-Every time I adjusted the camera with bloodied arm they would scold me, yet gratefully receive offerings of cobwebs from my office and pheasant feathers from my trout fly-tying supplies.
-They fought over how the nest should be made – which thorn to weave the web onto, how the moss should look over the domed entrance, rejecting uncomfortable looking feathers – enjoy 10 sec snaps of the #hedgegoggle series.
+While adjusting the camera with thorn-bloodied arm, they would scold me, yet gratefully receive offerings of cobwebs from my office and pheasant feathers from my trout fly-tying supplies.
+They fought over how the nest should be made – which snag to weave the web onto, how the moss should look over the domed entrance, rejecting uncomfortable looking feathers – enjoy 10 sec snaps of the #hedgegoggle series.

 However, all agree that hedges are key to sustaining wildlife habitat, alongside connectivity, within a heavily human dominated landscape utilised by a range of land users resulting in ecological science conflicting with socio-economic matters.

 Data on birds nesting in hedgerows (priority species yellowhammer) is pushing farmers to cut hedges later in the year which has their contractors unhappy.
 Many environmentalists insist that evidence-based policy should trump economic challenges.
 It’s complex.
-This science says cut every few years, this one from 2009 says birds rebound, this research says no new hedges near open meadows please.
+This science says cut every few years, this one from 2009 says birds rebound after hedgecutting, whereas this research says no new hedges near open meadows please.

 Any hedge, not just hawthorn or blackthorn, is not without its thorny issues.

 If a pair of tiny birds can find the energy to collaborate on melding 3000 fragments into one expandable nest, we can try harder to find the energy to talk to each other and reconcile on seeking to frame evidence-informed policy within socio-ecological pressures.